Welcome to Fearless Dogs!

 - Progress at your dog’s pace, not a timeline

-6. When in Doubt, Ask
+5. When in Doubt, Ask

 There are no “bad” questions here.

 If you’re unsure whether to move forward, pause, or change something--check in.
 Communication helps us stay aligned and keeps training supportive, safe, and effective.
+That being said, restarting any concerns in the form of a concise question generally helps me to provide helpful feedback.